Reviews You Can Rely On

 Pros Extremely durable case, quality tools, removable CPR kitExcellent quality, useful suppliesVery well organized, usefulHigh-quality, well-organized, great first aid book, many supplies and toolsWell-labeled, strong trauma shears, pocket CPR kitBrand name supplies, good bandage size varietyCompact, lightweight, quality materials, handy wilderness first aid guidebookQuality supplies, useful tools for travelersLight, compact, useful first aid bookLightweight, minimal packaging, waterproof, quality components, compactLots of extra supplies, heavy-duty case, reasonable valueCompact, durable caseClear compartment for easy identificationVariety of bandaid sizes, first aid guide includedDurable case, large quantity of suppliesCompact, lightweight and high-quality trauma shears

-Cons No medications, no first aid manualBulky, medical book only available as eBookBag is only moderately weather proofBulky, only one pair of glovesTight pockets, no medicationsBulky, small trauma shearsLimited medications, no CPR maskCarrying case is organized but not user-friendly, limited versatilityNo gloves, no CPR maskLimited group size, minimal quantitiesCluttered organization, minimal tape, a bit heavy for camping usePoor organization, lower quality toolsNarrow medical tape roll, flimsy trauma shears, superfluous itemsCheap plastic case, no medications, generic suppliesNo CPR mask, poor quality toolsInadequate variety of supplies, low quality tweezers, not water resistant
+Cons No medications, mini first aid manualBulky, medical book only available as eBookBag is only moderately weather proofBulky, only one pair of glovesTight pockets, no medicationsBulky, small trauma shearsLimited medications, no CPR maskCarrying case is organized but not user-friendly, limited versatilityNo gloves, no CPR maskLimited group size, minimal quantitiesCluttered organization, minimal tape, a bit heavy for camping usePoor organization, lower quality toolsNarrow medical tape roll, flimsy trauma shears, superfluous itemsCheap plastic case, no medications, generic suppliesNo CPR mask, poor quality toolsInadequate variety of supplies, low quality tweezers, not water resistant

 Bottom Line A very useful, high-quality, and durable choice for individuals or small groups heading into the backcountryThe burliest first aid kit we tested, best for situations that need above average trauma gearA cleanly organized first aid kit for small groups and short excusions, this kit anticipates the medical needs of most backpackersOne of our favorite kits for extended backcountry trips into remote areasA kit with a practical assortment of supplies for administering first aid on a road tripA simple but robust kit with a supply selection that makes it great for familiesThis kit is a great choice for short weekend trips, containing the essentials to guard against many trailside emergenciesWith travel-friendly supplies, this model prepares you for unforeseen medical needs while on the goThis compact and well-organized kit is great for a weekend getaway, with quality implements at an affordable priceThe best choice for trips where weight matters, without compromising on qualityA pretty good kit for home, auto, and some backcountry use, and it has a number of useful suppliesThis ultralight kit is small, compact, and easy to take with you on day trips close to home or the trailheadA fine first aid kit for the front country with reasonably nice organization for easy access to suppliesA basic first aid kit with plenty of bandaids, good for home or office useThis kit is the best we've reviewed for the workplace, office, or classroom, where a large number of people need access to basic suppliesA small, lightweight day use kit that lacks some supplies for basic wilderness first aid